 1. Higher flux density near the heating area means a higher current is generated in the part.

-The coil should be coupled as close to the part as possible, and the largest possible number of magnetic flux lines therefore intersect the workpiece at the heating point.
+The coil should be positioned as close to the part as possible with the largest possible number of magnetic flux lines intersecting the workpiece at the heating point.
 This allows for maximum energy transfer.

 2. The greatest number of flux lines in a solenoid coil are toward the center of the coil.